Melbourne Burn Injury Lawyers

 - Truck accidents and tanker explosions;

 - Locked fire exits;

 - Scalding water and pipes;

 - Recreational fires (hotel, restaurant, retail outlet, nightclub).

 But most burns happen in the home, according to the American Burn Association.
 This might be because of your own actions, but often other factors come into play.
 You might think that you caused a fire in your home, but it could actually be the fault of your landlord or employer.

 Faulty equipment, like ionization smoke detectors — which often fail to detect slow smoldering fires — can lead to dangerous situations when you might not know a fire is in your home.
 Some ionization smoke detector manufacturers have had lawsuits filed against them.
 Other faulty tools, like fire suppression devices, are also possibly dangerous, and have faced product defect allegations.

 Another common burn location is the workplace, commonly in restaurant or industrial settings.
 This can mean grease fires or boiling liquids, plus open flames, all of which can contribute to a dangerous environment and painful burns.
 Your employer, landlord, or other individual or company may be responsible depending on where you received your burns.

-Hire a Competent Melbourne Burn Attorney to Represent You
+Hire a Competent Melbourne Burn Lawyer to Represent You

-At Morgan & Morgan, our knowledgeable attorneys can help you seek justice in situations such as being burned at the workplace or injured in an accident involving faulty equipment provided by your landlord.
+At Morgan & Morgan, our knowledgeable lawyers can help you seek justice in situations such as being burned at the workplace or injured in an accident involving faulty equipment provided by your landlord.